 Karen Majewicz and Andy McCormick have been playing and writing music together as Dreamland Faces since 2002.
 They have composed scores for over 50 silent films, and released many original recordings, including one sung in Mandarin Chinese.
 Their repertoire includes original instrumental pieces, modern classical music, the occasional popular song, and many art songs by composers such as Hanns Eisler.

-Karen Majewicz is an accordionist with an interest in original, classical, and new music.
-She holds an ethnomusicology degree from the University of Washington and has studied with some of the most interesting accordion teachers in the country, including Stas Venglevski, Eva Ybarra, Dale Wise, Larry Malmberg, Helmi Harrington, and Jon Persson.
-In 2014, Karen received a Metropolitan Regional Arts Council Grant to obtain a converter accordion in order to specialize in art music.
-In addition to composing for and performing with Dreamland Faces, Karen has appeared with the Minnesota Opera and Mixed Precipitation’s Picnic Operettas.
-She also plays regularly with new music chamber ensembles.
-Karen plays two types of piano accordions: a stradella model and a freebass model.
-Both instruments feature a piano keyboard for the right hand, but differ in the left hand.
-The stradella has chord buttons for the left hand, which allow the player to produce the familiar accompaniment style of alternating bass and chord pattern.
-The left hand on a freebass consists solely of single notes rather than pre-set chords, and can be used to play a much broader style of music, including classical or atonal works.
-It is capable of producing inversions, clusters, and melodies across a large range of pitches.
+Karen Majewicz, free bass accordionist, is interested in original, classical, and new music.
+She holds an ethnomusicology degree from the University of Washington and has studied with accordionists all over the country, including Stas Venglevski, Eva Ybarra, Dale Wise, Larry Malmberg, Helmi Harrington, and Jon Persson.
+In 2014, Karen received a MRAC Grant to obtain a converter accordion and specialize in art music.
+In addition to composing and performing for Dreamland Faces, Karen has appeared with the Minnesota Opera and Mixed Precipitation’s Picnic Operettas.
+She plays regularly with new music chamber ensembles, and has focused lately on composition of new music, specifically for silent films.